practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 My program takes about 4 seconds to run in this environment, this is much slower than Clojure's 780 milliseconds ([The 1 second execution time limit](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main?tab=readme-ov-file#the-1-second-execution-time-limit)), but better than my first version in Clojure without Java's _StringBuilder_ class with more than 7 seconds: [Initial struggles with execution speed](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure#initial-struggles-with-execution-speed)

-But, again, this is a solution with "natural" functional approach to exception handling and not Clojure's "natural" fallback to an imperative _try-catch_ construct.
+But again, this is a solution with "natural" functional approach to exception handling and not Clojure's "natural" fallback to an imperative _try-catch_ construct.

 #### What about the GraalVM? (doesn't work)